 There are many different variables which you need to take into account before purchasing your tent.
-I don’t have to tell you your tent is a vital piece of kit, it’s your home away from home, there to protect you from storms and it’s where you will spend the majority of your down time.
+I don’t have to tell you your tent is a vital piece of kit, it’s your home away from home, there to protect you from storms and it’s where you will spend the majority of your downtime.

 Ok, so let’s start with the following questions, all of which will be covered in more detail shortly.
 These questions are designed to help you narrow down your selection of tent.
-If you have any trouble deciding where to start on your quest for the perfect tent, I suggest starting of by referencing these questions.
+If you have any trouble deciding where to start on your quest for the perfect tent, I suggest starting off by referencing these questions.

 - 3 season or 4 season tent?